miamiworks/web/CONTRIBUTING.md

 Only meant for the lead developers.

+0. Install firebase version 8.21: `$ npm i -g firebase-tools@8.12`
 1. Login into firebase `$ firebase login --no-localhost`
 3. Run de deploy script: `$ npm run build`
-4. Upload to firebase: `$ firebase deploy --only hosting:miami-works-dev`
+4. Upload to firebase development server: `$ firebase deploy --only hosting:development`

+Note: you can also deploy to production with: `$ firebase deploy --only hosting:production`